 Artfully Preserving Beauty and Character

 Historic and antique homes speak of proportion, scale and form.
 At Catchlight, we specialize in historic home restoration and painting that restores the original, inherent character and beauty in these important pieces of New England history.

 We don’t just paint surfaces; we care for and restore them.
 From lathe, horsehair plaster

 A common issue with older interiors is the brittleness of the paint.
-Prone to easy chipping, we use a variety of lead-safe methods to remove delaminating layers.
+Since it is prone to easy chipping, we use a variety of lead-safe methods to remove delaminating layers.
 On natural finishes, especially handrails and newel post caps, often a thorough cleaning with very fine steel wool is all that is needed.

 As plaster ages, the keys, or areas of adhesion to the lath, tend to break causing it to pull away.
 This results in cracked and sagging plaster.
 Simply filling or patching these cracks is only a temporary fix; with time the cracks will reappear.
 When appropriate we install plaster buttons to secure the plaster before excavating cracks and repairing them properly.